phpedia/phpedia.github.com/_posts/2012-04-03-PDO-and-your-magics.markdown

 ###### And our php code

 Let's register an autoloader.
-So we have spl_autoloader_register
+So we have spl_autoloade_register

 In this way, we can register a lot of autoloaders in our application... we can register the Doctrine autoloader, the Twig autoloader, and others...
 {% highlight php %}